Chukrut-181/Chukrut-181/README.md

 ## 🚀 About Me - The Journey

-Since childhood I've to be an **inventor**.
-Today, I've found my calling in software development where I can 'invent' digital solutions that solve real-world problems.
-This discovery has transformed from curiosity into genuine passion.

-After diverse professional experiences, I've found my true vocation in programming.
-My varied background gives me a unique perspective and strong problem-solving skills that I bring to software development.
+Since childhood I wanted to be an inventor.
+Today, I've found my true vocation in software development where I can 'invent' digital solutions that solve real-world problems.
+My varied background gives me a unique perspective and strong problem-solving skills.

-Currently pursuing my education at **42 Academy**, where I'm learning not just to code, but to think like a developer through peer-to-peer collaboration and project-based learning.
+Currently pursuing my education at **42 Academy**, where I'm learning not just to code but to think like a developer through peer-to-peer collaboration and project-based learning.

 ---